SportBeep.com

 A tourist poses next to the NBA Championship trophy in Macau. ©AFP

-Macau (AFP) – The Brooklyn Nets and the Phoenix Suns met in a sold-out pre-season game in Macau on Friday as fans cheered the NBA’s return to China after a six-year absence sparked by a pro-democracy tweet.
+Macau (AFP) – The Phoenix Suns beat the Brooklyn Nets 132-127 in overtime in a sold-out pre-season game in Macau on Friday as fans cheered the NBA’s return to China after a six-year absence sparked by a pro-democracy tweet.
 The first of two matches in Macau capped the NBA’s bid to mend fences with China, a lucrative market where an estimated 125 million people play basketball.

 “The atmosphere is amazing.
 I’ve been a Suns fan for a long time,” said David Jin, 26, who took a day trip from the nearby Chinese tech hub of Shenzhen.
 “The NBA should come to mainland China more often.
 If it’s on my doorstep I’ll show up to give my support,” Jin said, adding that he spent about 5,000 yuan ($700) for tickets and travel.
-Fans in the packed Venetian Arena gave four-time NBA All-Star Devin Booker a roaring reception and also particularly looked forward to seeing China’s 22-year-old debutant Nets forward Zeng Fanbo.
+Fans in the packed Venetian Arena gave four-time NBA All-Star Devin Booker a roaring reception, while China’s 22-year-old Nets forward Zeng Fanbo made his NBA debut.

 Related news